nm-z/AutoML/README.md

 ```bash
 ./run_d2.sh
 ```
 This uses all three engine wrappers on `DataSets/2/D2-Predictors.csv` and `DataSets/2/D2-Targets.csv`.
 Pass additional arguments after the script to forward them to `orchestrator.py`.
+When the AutoML libraries are not installed, the wrappers fall back to simple `LinearRegression` models.
+You can still generate metrics but performance will be limited.

 ## Project Structure